-Student's Name: STUDENT RESPONSIBILITIES The standard duties expected of a 1⁄2 time research graduate assistant making satisfactory progress towards a degree include (Note: these are your duties and not those associated with your 1⁄2 time research appointment): Maintain a satisfactory academic standing through regular classroom attendance and completion of the required course work in the time defined by the instructor(s).
-2) Preparation of a comprehensive literature review and proposal describing the assigned research project, 3) Conduct and oversee all research methods for the assigned research project in such a manner that satisfactor progress is made towards data collection, scientific analyses, statistical analyses, and writing the final thesis so the degree defined above can be earned within the -year period defined by your assistantship (starting date).
-The major professor will provide reasonable assistance and guidance in this endeavor.
-4) Maintain up-to-date records with the Graduate School and CSES Department for reporting thesis title, committee members, and other required records.
-5) Participation in professional meetings by presentation of research results.
-6) International graduate assistants cannot have greater than a 50% appointment without prior written authorization from the Office of International Students and Scholars.
-7) Graduate students on assistantship DO NOT earn vacation or sick leave.
-7) Graduate students on assistantiship DO NOT carn vacation of stexicave.
-STUDENT RESPONSIBILITIES ASSOCIATED WITH 1/2 TIME RESEARCH APPOINTMENT As a graduate student holding a 1⁄2 time Research Assistant appointment you are expected to work 20 hrs per week for your major advisor.
-Duties that you may be asked to perform during this 20 hr per week period may include the following duties associated with the major professor's teaching, research and service appointment: 1.
-2. 3.
-4. 5.
-6. Note, appropriate instruction will be given for assigned duties that are unfamiliar to the student.
-The above defined duties require that the student be accessible for reasonable and normal hours in the assigned office of laboratory space.
-The assigned office and laboratory spaces are located in the Office how totaling 20 hr/wk should be posted in clear view near the student's workspace (i.e., desk).
+The standard duties expected of a $\frac{1}{2}$ time research graduate assistant making satisfactory progress towards a degree include (Note: these are your duties and not those associated with your \frac{1}{2} time research appointment):

+- 1) Maintain a satisfactory academic standing through regular classroom attendance and completion of the required course work in the time defined by the instructor(s). - 2) Preparation of a comprehensive literature review and proposal describing the assigned research project, - 3) Conduct and oversee all research methods for the assigned research project in such a manner that satisfactory progress is made towards data collection, scientific analyses, statistical analyses, and writing the final thesis so that the degree defined above can be earned within the -year period defined by your assistantship (starting date).
+The major professor will provide reasonable assistance and guidance in this endeavor. - 4) Maintain up-to-date records with the Graduate School and CSES Department for reporting thesis title, committee members, and other required records. - 5) Participation in professional meetings by presentation of research results. - 6) International graduate assistants cannot have greater than a 50% appointment without prior written authorization from the Office of International Students and Scholars. - 7) Graduate students on assistantship DO NOT earn vacation or sick leave.

+STUDENT RESPONSIBILITIES ASSOCIATED WITH $1\!\!\!/2$ TIME RESEARCH APPOINTMENT

+As a graduate student holding a 1⁄2 time Research Assistant appointment you are expected to work 20 hrs per week for your major advisor.
+Duties that you may be asked to perform during this 20 hr per week period may include the following duties associated with the major professor's teaching, research and service appointment:

+Note, appropriate instruction will be given for assigned duties that are unfamiliar to the student.

+The above defined duties require that the student be accessible for reasonable and normal hours in the assigned office or laboratory space.
+The assigned office and laboratory spaces are located in the .
+Office hours totaling 20 hr/wk should be posted in clear view near the student's workspace (i.e., desk).
 The student is expected to be within the building during this time.
 If the student is away from the assigned workspace, a note stating his or her location should be posted.
-The major professor (or other appropriate staff such as Research Specialist) should be notified by phore
+The major professor (or other appropriate staff such as Research Specialist) should be notified by phone () or email message () when absence from the assigned locations will or does occur.